Jimmy Blacklock

-James Davis "Jimmy" Blacklock (born August 28, 1980) is an American attorney and judge currently serving as an associate justice of the Texas Supreme Court.
+Jimmy Blacklock (born August 28, 1980) is an American lawyer who has served as the chief justice of the Texas Supreme Court since 2025.
+He previously served as a justice of the same court from 2018 to 2025.

 Background

-Blacklock was born in Missouri City, Texas, where he attended public school throughout his primary education.
-He graduated from the University of Texas at Austin with a Bachelor of Arts degree in history.
-He then went to Yale Law School and clerked for Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit.
+Blacklock was born in Houston, Texas.
+His family moved to Missouri City, Texas, where he attended public school in Fort Bend County, graduating from Elkins High School.
+He graduated with highest honors from the University of Texas at Austin before attending Yale Law School, where he was a member of the Federalist Society and the President of the Yale Law Republicans.
+After graduation, He clerked for Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit.